fewlinesco/node-web-libraries/packages/web/README.md

 ### Dealing With Errors

-This package provides one way to deal with errors by combining a WebError Error type and a middleware.
+This package provides one way to deal with errors by combining a `WebError` error type and a middleware.
 Here's an example:

 ```typescript